scottdware/panco/docs/objects_import.md

   panco objects import [flags]

 Flags:
-  -d, --device string   Device to connect to
+  -p, --delay string    Delay (in milliseconds) to pause between each API call (default "100") -d, --device string   Device to connect to
   -f, --file string     Name of the CSV file to import -h, --help            help for import